The Micro Journal Rev 6 by Un Kyu Lee

 For years after the Alphasmart Neo 2 stopped being made, no one in the commercial sector seemed interested in picking up the ball.
 Luckily, when the Alphasmart products became unsupported, schools dumped them and so they became available on eBay for pretty cheap.
 However, years went by with no option that was really up being a true Neo 2 replacement and, as supplies of used Neos became thinner, prices skyrocketed.
 Then in 2024, thanks to Vance at the Alphasmart Forum, I stumbled into the Micro Journal 6.
 It was basic, inexpensive, durable, had good battery life, allowed navigation and, best of all, had a mechanical keyboard.
 It was truly a Neo 2 replacement.

 The Micro Journal Rev 6 is a very simple, easy, distraction free and writing focused draft writing digital typewriter.
 It has a 48 key ortholinear keyboard with mechanical switches and a small but sufficient LCD screen.
 You only see a little of your text as you type, as with the Neo, but you have full navigational capability to scroll back through your text if you need to.
 I wasn't sure about using an ortholinear keyboard, but I found I adapted to it pretty quickly.
 The mechanical keyboard makes it a pleasure to type and the switches have a nice clicky sound and feel.
-This is the same keyboard used for the Rev 2.
 Key assignments are made via a text file called a json file.
-The file can make key assignments on four layers for each key using keypress, shift-keypress, alt-keypress and shift-alt-keypress.
+The file can make key assignments on six layers for each key using keypress, shift and "Lower" and "Raise" keys in different combinations.
 In addition, you have cursor movement key assignments for easy navigation and review of your text.
 Information about the json file is listed below.
 Battery life is very good on this model.
 It uses a single 18650 Lithium ion battery (3300 mAh max)that you install yourself.
 I have used this for hours at a time without a worry about running out of battery.
 It doesn't beat the Neo 2's 700 hours, but I'm pretty sure it can go an entire day.
 If you are only typing a couple of hours a day, it can go days, maybe a week, but I tend to charge things overnight.

 The Rev 6's OS is very basic, whatever runs off the ESP32 SOC, so it is very focused functions and capabilities.
 Exactly what you want in a pure drafting digital typewriter.
 The setup page is linked below.
 When you turn the Rev 6 on, you are immediately taken to the text editor, either a blank new file the first time you start it up or to whatever was the last file you were working in.
 You can just start typing.
-You type and it keeps track of the number of character (spaces are counted) at the bottom.
 It saves after some few seconds with no activity or when you use Esc to go out to the menu.
-You can use navigation keys to scroll back and review what you have written with you need to.
+You can use navigation keys to scroll back and review what you have written when you need to.
 Luckily the screen is too small to encourage real editing.
 There is a limitation here.
 The Rev 6 has a limited text buffer so it is possible to not be able to scroll all the way back if you are typing a longer piece.
 However, that is just the buffer—you are not losing any text.
 It is all safely in the file.

 The Rev 6 does not have all of the features of the Neo 2 such as copy and paste and spell checking.
-If those are important, you should look at the Rev 2.
+If those are important, you should look at the Rev 2.1.
 But if simply getting your draft out without a lot of distractions and not worrying too much about editing typos, this is an ideal successor to the Neo 2.
-I have moved to the Rev 7 which is mostly fancier and with a full staggered Qwerty keyboard.
-I like the aesthetics, but it is a necessarily pricier option.
-If you are on a budget, the Rev 6 is a great choice.
+If you prefer a full staggered Qwerty keyboard, you might consider the Rev 7.
+However, if you are on a budget, the Rev 6 is a great choice.

 Where to order the Micro Journal Rev 6